periph/website/site/content/platform/linux.md

 It is possible to change the ACL on the _sysfs files_ via _udev_ rules to enable running without root level.
 The actual rules are distro specific.
 That said, using memory mapped GPIO registers usually require root anyway.

+# cgo

+Some drivers in [periph.io/x/extra](https://periph.io/x/extra) requires `cgo`.

+On Debian, including Raspbian and Ubuntu, you need to install pkg-config to enable `cgo`, run:

+    sudo apt install pkg-config